-- A. No Wireless Telecommunication Facility shall be located within 200 feet of an existing or proposed residence. - B. No lights shall be mounted on proposed towers unless otherwise required by the FAA. - C. Towers not requiring special FAA painting or markings shall be painted a non-contrasting blue or grey. - D. Towers may not be used to exhibit any signage or other advertising. - E. Any proposed tower shall be designed in all respects to accommodate both the applicant's antennas and comparable antennas for at least two additional users if the tower is over 100 feet in height or for at least one additional comparable antenna if the tower is between 50 feet and 100 feet in height.
-The Commission may require the tower to be of such design as to allow for future rearrangement of antennas upon the tower and to accommodate antennas mounted at varying heights. - F. Antennas or equipment buildings/boxes mounted to or on buildings or structures shall, to the greatest degree possible, blend with the color and design of such building. - G. No proposed Wireless Telecommunication Facility shall be designed, located or operated as to interfere with existing or proposed public safety communications. - H. The design of all Wireless Telecommunication Facilities shall comply with the standards promulgated by the Federal Communications Commission for non-ionizing electromagnetic emissions. - I. All utilities proposed to serve a Wireless Telecommunication Facility shall be installed underground unless the Commission determines that such installation would be infeasible or extraordinarily costly in comparison with other alternatives. - J. All generators installed in conjunction with any Wireless Telecommunication Facility shall comply with State and local noise regulations.
-The Commission may impose additional restrictions on the use if it determines, after a hearing for which the owner of the facility is given written notice that the noise levels are causing a nuisance to nearby properties.
+- A. No wireless telecommunication site shall be located within 200 feet of an existing or proposed residence. - B. No lights shall be mounted on proposed towers unless otherwise required by the FAA.

+- C. Towers not requiring special FAA painting or markings shall be painted a non-contrasting blue or grey. - D. Towers may not be used to exhibit any signage or other advertising. - E. Any proposed tower shall be designed in all respects to accommodate both the applicant's antennas and comparable antennas for at least 2 additional users if the tower is over 100 feet in height or for at least 1 additional comparable antenna if the tower is between 50 feet and 100 feet in height.
+The Commission may require the tower to be of such design as to allow for future rearrangement of antennas upon the tower and to accommodate antennas mounted at varying heights. - F. Antennas or equipment buildings/boxes mounted to or on buildings or structures shall, to the greatest degree possible, blend with the color and design of such building. - G. No proposed wireless telecommunication site shall be designed, located or operated as to interfere with existing or proposed public safety communications. - H. The design of all wireless telecommunication sites shall comply with the standards promulgated by the Federal Communications Commission for non-ionizing electromagnetic emissions. - I. All utilities proposed to serve a wireless telecommunication site shall be installed underground unless the Commission determines that such installation would be infeasible or extraordinarily costly in comparison with other alternatives. - J. All generators installed in conjunction with any wireless telecommunication site shall comply with State and local noise regulations.
+The Commission may impose additional restrictions on the use if it determines, after a hearing for which the owner of the facility is given written notice, that the noise levels are causing a nuisance to nearby properties.